gwitmond/eccentric-authentication/Design.md

 username: the name the user chooses for his identity at the CA;

-common name (CN): the SSL-name for the field that carries the username
+common name (CN): the x509-name for the field that carries the username
                   of the user at the certificate;

 Not part of Eccentic Authentication (but used in the description):